Judith Macdonald-Lawson BSc PG Dip MBACP (Accred) UKRCP FMCA

-The services I offer clients adhere to the BACP Code of Ethical Practice, and are confidential.
+The services I offer clients adhere to the BACP Code of Ethical Practice, the FMC Code of Practice and are confidential.

 - Relationship Counselling provides help for couples who are experiencing difficulties in their relationship, whether arising from the relationship itself, or from other external factors.
 Couples are encouraged to explore their problems in a safe, impartial conversation, to improve understanding of why these problems are occurring, and how to make changes.
 If you are parents who are arguing a lot, your children will be aware these tensions; ultimately they too will benefit from your counselling.

 - Separating Parents are sessions to help couples who have decided to end their relationship.
 During this difficult transition, which will be painful for you all, decisions need to be taken about how to tell the children, who moves out and when, what arrangements will be made for your children to see you both, as well as helping your children with their fears.
 Several sessions with an experienced couples counsellor can help you to negotiate some of these issues; you may be signposted to other sources of support.

 - Family Support sessions aim to help separated and divorced couples who are struggling to work together to provide consistent and cooperative parenting for their children.
 As a qualified family mediator and child consultant, I am able to work with both parents and their children to improve what can often feel like an impossible situation.